RTEMS/rtems-docs/c-user/config/task-stack-alloc.rst

 CONFIGURE_TASK_STACK_FROM_ALLOCATOR
 -----------------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_TASK_STACK_FROM_ALLOCATOR``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is an initializer define.

-DEFAULT VALUE:
+.. rubric:: DEFAULT VALUE:

 The default value is a macro which supports the system heap allocator.

-VALUE CONSTRAINTS:
-    The value of this configuration option shall be defined to a macro which accepts exactly one parameter and returns an unsigned integer.
-The parameter will be an allocation size and the macro shall return this size plus the overhead of the allocator to manage an allocation request for this size.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 The value of this configuration option is used to calculate the task stack space size.

-NOTES:
+.. rubric:: NOTES:

 This configuration option may be used if a custom task stack allocator is configured, see :ref:`CONFIGURE_TASK_STACK_ALLOCATOR`.

+.. rubric:: CONSTRAINTS:

+The value of the configuration option shall be defined to a macro which accepts exactly one parameter and returns an unsigned integer.
+The parameter will be an allocation size and the macro shall return this size plus the overhead of the allocator to manage an allocation request for this size.